rust-lang/rfcs/text/0000-discriminant-bits.md

 # Summary
 [summary]: #summary

-Add methods to `std::mem::Discriminant` which inform of the space necessary for a bitwise representation of an enums Dicriminant and the bits itself in an opaque fashion.
+Add methods to `std::mem::Discriminant` which inform of the space necessary for a bitwise representation of an enum's discriminant and the bits itself in an opaque fashion.

 # Motivation
 [motivation]: #motivation